Minuscule 543: History

 Concerning the history of the manuscript, nothing is known until the year 1864, when it was in the possession of a dealer at Janina in Epeiros.
 It was then purchased from him by a representative of Baroness Burdett-Coutts (1814–1906), a philanthropist, together with other Greek manuscripts (among them codices 532-546).
 They were transported to England in 1870–1871.

 The manuscript was presented by Burdett-Coutts to Sir Roger Cholmely's School, and was housed at the Highgate (Burdett-Coutts III.
 5), in London.
-In 1922 it was acquired for the University of Michigan It is currently housed at the University of Michigan (Ms. 15) in Ann Arbor.
+In 1922 it was acquired for the University of Michigan.

-J. Rendel Harris pointed out that the menology of the Ferrar group contains saints which appear to be peculiar to Calabria or Sicily.
+Biblical scholar James R. Harris pointed out that the menology of the Ferrar group contains saints which appear to be peculiar to Calabria or Sicily.
 Abbe Martin had previously stated that certain palaeographical traits to be observed in these manuscripts were characteristic of Calabrian scriptoria.

 Scrivener observed a close textual affinity to the Ferrar group and announced in 1883 in the third edition of "Plain Introduction" as pertaining to the same class.
 Scrivener collated its text and it was edited posthumously in 1893.
 This collation was not wholly accurate and Jacob Geerlings, from the University of Utah, gave a new and more accurate collation in 1932.

+The manuscript is currently dated by the INTF to the 12th century.
+It is presently housed at the University of Michigan (shelf number Ms. 15) in Ann Arbor.